Cheesy Rigatoni Bake Recipe

 - 1/4 cup grated Parmesan cheese, divided

-- 2. Drain pasta; place in a large bowl.
-Add eggs.
-Spoon into two greased 8-in. square baking dishes.
-Layer each with one can of tomato sauce, half the mozzarella cheese and half the white sauce.
+Add eggs to pasta, tossing to coat.
+Divide between two greased 8-in. square baking dishes.
+Layer each dish with one can tomato sauce, 1 cup mozzarella cheese and half of the white sauce.
 Sprinkle with Parmesan cheese.
 Bake, uncovered, until a thermometer reads 160°, 30-35 minutes.

 Reviews for Cheesy Rigatoni Bake

 "I tweaked this a bit based on some of the other reviews.
 I did cut this in half and it worked fine.
 One problem I did have was when adding in the flour to the melted butter, it made a sort of doughy ball instead of being smooth.
 I added a bit more butter and it worked out fine.
 It did take just a bit longer to thicken though.
 Instead of regular salt, I used garlic salt.
 For the person who said their egg was cooked, it might be because your noodles were too hot when you added in the egg.
 I let my noodles cool just a bit.
 I didn't use tomato sauce, I used leftover chunky garden-style spaghetti sauce.
 I also added more than it asked for (though I'm not quite sure how much... just whatever looked right, haha).
 After the spaghetti sauce layer I added in fresh chopped green and red bell peppers.
 The added crunch was SO good!
 I also layered the cheeses like this: half the mozzarella, half the cream sauce, then the rest of the mozzarella and the other half of the cream.
 I think that made it go together better.
 Will definitely make again, probably with even more veggies next time!"